LongxingTan/Machine-learning-interview/04_bq/README.md

 ## 2. 反问面试官的问题
+> ask about project, challenges, company's tech stack or missions to show your interest in joining the company

 - What are the engineering challenges that the company/team is facing?
 - What is your biggest concern towards me.
 I want to address it right away
+- Which part do you like most for this company

 ## 3. 复习资料